 Overview of small business operations with emphasis on current issues and trends.
 Examines dynamic role of small business in the United States along with a definitive explanation of small business as an entity.
 Explores opportunities for potential entrepreneurs along with legal forms of ownership, financial analysis, marketing techniques, location selection, human resource management, purchasing, budgeting, taxation, and small business planning.
 3 Credits (3 Lecture)

 Business Administration Internship

 Work experience in professional office environment, intended to provide exposure to management situations.
 Placement is based on major and/or career interests to the extent possible.
 As the culmination of academic study, the internship may not take place before a student's second year, although it may take place in either semester of the second year, per agreement between the student, adviser, and supervising instructor.
 The student may or may not receive a salary or compensation for services (negotiable with employer/organization).
 The student logs the experience and submits a narrative report at the conclusion of the internship.
 Two semesters of course work must be completed prior to enrolling in this course.
-(Formerly MGT 250) 3 Credits (0 Lecture - 15 Lab)
+3 Credits (0 Lecture - 15 Internship)

 Business Law I

 Introduction to the American legal system, the judicial process, the social and ethical implications of law, and the rules governing those who formulate and interpret the law.
 Study includes the steps involved in a civil lawsuit and alternative methods for settling disputes.
 Additional topics include an overview of tort and criminal law, an in-depth study of the function, nature, and elements of contract law, and a presentation of the laws regulating international business and intellectual property.
 3 Credits (3 Lecture) Prerequisite(s): ENL111.